What are the benefits of screening mammography?

 You should ask your physician about the amount of radiation used during the procedure and the potential related risks.
 As a rule of thumb, you should keep a record of your past radiation exposure history (IE: scans and other types of x-rays) so that you can provide your physician with as much information as possible to inform their decision.
 It is also important to note that special care is taken to ensure that the lowest possible amount of radiation exposure occurs when you have a mammogram.

-What should a woman expect when having a mammogram?
+What should I expect when having a mammogram?

 Are mammograms painful?